thealpinepress/alpine-photo-tile-for-picasa-and-google-plus/readme.md

 ### How many photos can I show?

 As of version 1.2.0, up to 100 photos can be retrieved and displayed.

-*If you have any more questions, please leave a message at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-picasa/ "Plugin Demo").
-I am a one-man development team and I distribute these plugins for free, so please be patient with me.*

 ## TODOs
 * Adjust to latest Wordpress version